LaunchCodeEducation/linux/content/file-permissions/walkthrough/chmod/index.md

 ### Read, Write, and Execute

-In order to make a file readable, writable, and executable for the current user you can execute the following command:
+In order to make a file readable, writable, and executable for the student user you can execute the following command:

 ![read-write-execute](pictures/read-write-execute.png?classes=border)